maddingo/killercoda-scenarios/aib-api-mgmt/02-generate-code/02_simple_client.md

 `api-handling/src/main/java/no/maddin/apiclient/TimeClient.java`{{open}}

-Notice that neither the `TimeController` nor `ApiException` class exist in the source or any library.
+Notice that neither the `TimeControllerApi` nor `ApiException` class exist in the source or any library.

 Where do they come from?